eklavya/blog/content/about.md

 # About Me
 I am an experienced engineering leader with expertise in building scalable, distributed systems.
 I have bootstrapped teams from hiring, coaching to delivering complex projects quickly.
 I have mentored and developed engineers to achieve greatness in their work and career.
-I am experienced in a variety of domains including Cloud Infrastructure, Speech Recognition and Processing, IoT, finance and banking.
-My primary interest is in developing highly scalable distributed systems.

 # Experience
 * Google: Engineering Manager (Oct 2022, Present)